Nic-Wallace/botanical-search/README.md

 - **Quiz Instructions**

-    - This section lets usesrs know what to expect of the quiz and how they can play it.
+    - This section lets users know what to expect of the quiz and how they can play it.
 The instructions are laid out in an easy to read font and list format which will be easy to follow for the user.

 ![screenshot](documentation/instructions.png)